mikealexx/TVsrael/README.md

 ## Features

-- **Comprehensive Channel List**: Access to all major free Israeli TV channels, including news, entertainment, sports, and more.
+- **Comprehensive Channel List**: Access to all major free Israeli TV channels, including news, entertainment, and more.
 - **Live Streaming**: High-quality live streaming for all channels with adaptive streaming to ensure smooth playback.
 - **User-Friendly Interface**: Intuitive and clean UI designed for easy browsing and channel selection.
-- **Customizable Favorites**: Create a list of favorite channels for quick access.
-- **Multi-Device Support**: Optimized for both smartphones and tablets, providing a consistent experience across different screen sizes.
+- **Multi-Device Support**: Optimized for both smartphones and tablets, and TVs, providing a consistent experience across different screen sizes.

 ## Installation

 To install the TVsrael app, follow these steps:

 1. **Download the APK**:
-   - Visit the [Releases](https://github.com/yourusername/TVsrael/releases) page to download the latest version of the TVsrael APK.
+   - Visit the [Releases](https://github.com/mikealexx/TVsrael/releases) page to download the latest version of the TVsrael APK.

 2. **Install the APK**:
    - Transfer the downloaded APK to your Android device.